ryanmillergm/code_challenge/README.md

 1) This requires Postgres (9.4+) & Rails(4.2+), so if you don't already have both installed, please install them.

+First I cloned down the repository and copied the street cafes 2015-16 csv into the project using Rails 5.2.4.1.
+Then I created a street_cafe model to represent the data with attributes of each column.
+I also added an additional column 'bench_seating' since one restaurant had additional information regarding bench seating.
+I did not validate bench_seating in the model due to not every restaurant having bench seating.
+I created a database using postgres 11.3, to meet the requirement of Postgres (9.4+) and ran the migration to create the initial table.

 2) Download the data file from: https://github.com/gospotcheck/ps-code-challenge/blob/master/Street%20Cafes%202015-16.csv

 3) Add a varchar column to the table called `category`.